CoderDojoPL/stacja_pogodowa/system_image/readme.txt

 You need 2GB SD card, best is Class 10.
 The system is prepared as IMG file, which is RAW image of SD CARD (2GB).
+Image is avaible at: http://j.mp/galileo-debian-img MD5 sum is avaible at: http://j.mp/galileo-debian-md5

 This guide is based on Debian Ubuntu 12.04 LTS, the same can be done with MS-Windows, but it is over the scope of this documentation.
 The Ubuntu is FREE Software avaible for everyone.
 In this case we use special flavour/remix called FREE_Desktop avaible for polish education on http://j.mp/FREE_Desktop